benjaminmetzler/OpenRemoteHub/README.md

     * `git clone https://github.com/benjaminmetzler/my_remote.git`
 1. Change into the local directory
     * `cd my_remote`
 1. Run the setup.
+The pi will reboot after the script has finished.
     * `sh setup_pi4.sh`
-1. Reboot the pi
-    * `sudo reboot`
 1. ssh back into the pi
 1. cd into the my_remote directory and run main.sh
     * `cd my_remote; bash main.sh`